 Review your performance on quizzes, and make a list of the concepts with which you are still unfamiliar or which still puzzle you.

-There will be two major exams (semester finals), one in January and one after the last lecture, which you will take during the first week or so in June.
-These will be mailed electronically to you, and you will take them with your parent or other responsible adult as proctor, and e-mail your answers back to me.
-Both exams contain a large multiple choice section with questions drawn from the CD-ROM and online quizzes, and math-type problems similar to our homework problems.
-Both sections will be closed-book.
+There will be five major exams (midterm exams), and a cumulative final, which you will take during the first week or so in June.
+These will be mailed electronically to you, and you will take them with your parent or other responsible adult as proctor, and upload your answers to the Moodle assignment pages for the exam.
+All exams contain a large multiple choice section with questions drawn from our quizzes , and math-type problems similar to our homework problems.
+All sections of each exam will be closed-book.
 You may bring to these exams one 8.5 x 11 inch sheet of paper with whatever notes on it that you desire so don't worry about memorizing formula.
 Learn concepts and applications!

 Yes, of course you may study together remember that explaining or teaching what you just learned to someone else is one of the important techniques of learning!
 You may also work together to solve the homework problems ... but be sure that you can solve them on your own afterwards, since you cannot work as a study group on quizzes or examinations.
 I encourage you to set up a regular meeting time outside our class discussion session for your study group.